Getting Started

 This guide takes you from a fresh Untold Engine checkout to a working game

 project.
-You will run the demo, create an Xcode project, export assets into the
+You will run the demo, create an Xcode project, load starter assets

 Clone the Untold Engine